thruthesky/firelibrary-app/README.md

 ## Documents

+* We use compodoc to generator documents based on Javascript comments.
 * Github - https://github.com/thruthesky/firelibrary
 * Npm - https://www.npmjs.com/package/firelibrary
 * Webiste - www.firelibrary.net

 ## What you can do with FireLibrary